UKHO/winappdriver-demo/README.md

 [WinAppDriver](https://github.com/microsoft/WinAppDriver) is an application built and maintained by Microsoft which enables Appium to drive native Windows applications using a Selenium style interface.

+WinAppDriver is the Microsoft recommended approach to UI testing UWP, WPF, WinForms and MFC applications since the deprecation of CodedUI.

 This demo project shows how to set up a UI test using WinAppDriver and to run it in a pipeline.

 ## Using WinAppDriver